susanlinucb/figures_160929/README.md

 # figures_160929

 This repository was created as an exercise in using `git` and github for PhonLab users.
-The task is to add a figure that you would like to discuss at the next Lab meeting.
+The task is to add a figure to Susan's repository that you would like to discuss at the next Lab meeting.

 # TL;DR